-Canon 1D versus Nikon D750
+Canon 1D vs Nikon D750

-The Canon EOS-1D and the Nikon D750 are two digital cameras that were revealed to the public, respectively, in September 2001 and September 2014.
+The Canon EOS-1D and the Nikon D750 are two digital cameras that were officially introduced, respectively, in September 2001 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and a full frame (D750) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Nikon provides 24.2 MP.
+The Canon has a resolution of 4.1 megapixels, whereas the Nikon provides 24.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is considerably smaller (35 percent) than the Canon 1D.
 Moreover, the D750 is substantially lighter (53 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.